-The festive fun begins at Light Night on 24 November when a dramatic extravaganza depicting The Twelve Days of Christmas will be performed on George Street.
-The city lights will then be turned on by Olympic cyclist Sir Chris Hoy, and the event culminates with live music and a spectacular firework display.
+The festive fun begins at Light Night on 23 November 2014 when a dramatic extravaganza will be performed on George Street.
+The city lights will then be turned on by a special guest, and the event culminates with live music and a spectacular firework display.

-Whether you’re looking for a gadget in a department store, a designer outfit from a West End boutique, or unique presents from a festive market, you’ll find that Edinburgh is a great place for shopping.
-You can really take time to search for the perfect gift thanks to extended festive opening hours and free parking which will see the centre Alive after Five in December.
+Whether you’re looking for high-tech gadgets from leading department stores or a designer outfit from the boutiques in Multrees Walk, you’ll find that Edinburgh’s city centre is a great place for shopping.
+You can also take time to search for the perfect gift thanks to extended festive opening hours, with many stores opening until 8pm or later.

 Things to do